 For questions regarding this program or your application, please email email@example.com.

-This four-week, 3-credit course, International Security and Intelligence: 21st Century Perspectives on Intelligence and the Modern Nation-State, is delivered by SIS partner, Cambridge Security Initiative (CSi).
-Hosted at Trinity Hall, University of Cambridge, students will consider the claims of necessary state secrecy, the threat of nuclear proliferation, of cyber-attack, of terrorism, the problems generated by the demand for energy security, and the security aspects of climate change.
+This four-week, 3-credit course, International Security and Intelligence: 21st Century Perspectives on Intelligence and the Modern Nation-State, is delivered by SIS partner, Cambridge Security Initiative (CSi) and King's College London, Department of War Studies.
+Hosted at Magdalene College, University of Cambridge, students will consider the claims of necessary state secrecy, the threat of nuclear proliferation, of cyber-attack, of terrorism, the problems generated by the demand for energy security, and the security aspects of climate change.
 The role of the media and the exploitation of open sources to meet modern intelligence requirements will also be examined.

 Intelligence collection, analysis of the product, and its dissemination to customers remain at the core of the intelligence community.
 Counterintelligence and covert action play more opaque, but still vital roles at the heart of the national state.
 Understanding these perspectives, what intelligence can achieve, also its limitations, and how it helps to shape policy in the area of defense and foreign policy are major course themes.

 Students will enroll directly with CSi for the duration of the program and receive credit from King's College London, Department of War Studies to be articulated on their AU transcripts.

 2018 PROGRAM SCHEDULE

 AU tuition, international airfare, accommodation and meals (offered by Trinity Hall for £1925, includes single occupancy room, daily breakfast and two formal dinners and extracurricular activities)

 WHO SHOULD ATTEND